 - As easy to understand as possible (Add a few screenshots, bold most important points, etc).

-Now, here’s my formatting checklist for guest bloggers and paid contributors.
-Feel free to download it, edit minor details (like the preferred width of images) and use it to edit your blog.
-It will be suitable and (hopefully) useful for:
+Feel free to make yourself a copy of this checklist, edit minor details (like the preferred width of images) and use it to edit your blog.
+It will be suitable and (hopefully) useful for.

 - A business managing multiple paid contributors;